 (e) Subject to the provisions of subsections (b), (c) (c1), and (d) of this section, all other acts and duties must be performed by both of the personal representatives if there are two, and by a majority of them if there are more than two.
-No personal representative who has not joined in exercising a power shall be liable for the consequences of such exercise, nor shall a dissenting personal representative be liable for the direction of the majority of the personal representatives, if he the personal representatives, if he} the personal representatives the personal representatives the personal representative the personal representatives the personal representative the personal representatives the personal representative the personal representatives the personal representatives the personal representative the personal representatives the personal representative the personal representative the personal representative the personal persona representative expressed his or her dissent in writing to any other personal representative at or before the time of such joinder.
+No personal representative who has not joined in exercising a power shall be liable for the consequences of such exercise, nor shall a dissenting personal representative be liable for the direction of the majority of the personal representatives, if he the personal representatives the personal representative the personal representative the personal representative the personal pers representative expressed his or her dissent in writing to any other personal representative at or before the time of such joinder.